 Filesystems overview#

 The Panthera provides access to three different file systems, each with distinct storage characteristics.
 Those file systems are shared with other users, and are subject to quota limits and for some of them, purge policies (time-residency limits).
-The main filesystem on the center of Panthera is BEEGFS which is made up of two pools: the fast pool for the jobs are high I/O bounded and the bulk pool which is suitable for slower jobs.
-Our storage is currently sized at around 30 Terabytes.
-This houses both user workdir directories and group research directories.
-It is designed to be scalable as the need arises.
+The main filesystem on the center of Panthera is BEEGFS which is made up of two pools: the fast pool (the default one, know as wrkdir) for the jobs are high I/O bounded and the bulk pool (known as blkdir) which is suitable for slower jobs.
+Our storage is currently sized at around 50 Terabytes.
+This houses both user wrkdir/blkdir directories and it is designed to be scalable as the need arises.

 Info